-This article about UK universities offering scholarships to international students was published by the Great British Mag content team on 28 August, 2019
+This article about UK universities offering scholarships to international students was updated by the Great British Mag content team on 17 June 2020.

 A lot of international students ask the question: Are universities in the UK expensive?